krakend/krakend-documentation/endpoints/_index.md

 The previous example exposes to the clients a `GET /v1/users/{user}` endpoint and takes the data from your existing backend `GET https://api.mybackend.com/users/summary/{user}`.

-Inside this object, you can add manipulation options and transform the response before its returned to the end-user.
+Inside this object, you can add manipulation options and transform the response before it returns to the end user.

 ### Endpoint configuration
 The **endpoint object** accepts the following attributes.
 As you can see, most of them are optional: